ikoniqoz/nitrodocs/content/developers/tools/admin-menu.md

 By default, all modules can have a single admin link in a preset admin menu section.
 See the {{ link title="module dev docs" link="" }} for more information.
 Basically, though, your module details.php file contains information about where your module will sit in the admin menu:

-In the array that the <samp>info()</samp> function returns, you indicate that PyroCMS should create an admin link by adding this:
+In the array that the <samp>info()</samp> function returns, you indicate that NitroCMS should create an admin link by adding this:

     'backend' => true,
     'menu' => 'content'